indrabrata/simple-mlops/README.md

 - Integration with FastAPI for serving the model
 - Using MLflow for experiment tracking
 - Pushing docker image into registry
-- Version control with DVC (not yet)
+- Version control with DVC

 ## Note for self-hosted runner